kanishkharde/CSC-510_SE_HW-1/code/Readme.md

 	List of Codes
 </h2>

-The `code` directory contains the python code for prime numbers.
+The `code` directory contains the python codes for prime numbers and tempertaure conversion.